Answers to your most frequently asked questions

-You must complete the financial aid application process to be considered for a student loan.
+You must complete the Free Application for Federal Student Aid to be considered for a student loan.
 The Financial Aid Office staff will process your award, which often includes your loan eligibility amounts.
 You will be able to view your award and accept or decline aid on My Northeast.
 If loans are not included in your aid package, contact the Financial Aid Office.
 You still may have eligibility.
 Once you know what your eligibility is you must complete the following:

 - Accept or decline the loan(s) on My Northeast or by returning a paper award letter.
 Indicate the amount(s) you wish to borrow for the year.

 - Complete a Direct Loan Master Promissory Note (MPN) at https://studentaid.gov/.
 The MPN is a legal document in which the borrower promises to repay the loan and any accrued interest and fees to the Department of Education.
 It also explains the terms and conditions of the loan.
 This only needs to be done when you apply for your first Direct Loan at Northeast.

 - Complete online Direct Loan Entrance Counseling at https://studentaid.gov/

 Northeast will be notified once you have completed your Direct Loan Master Promissory note and Loan Entrance Counseling and we will certify your loan request for the amount that you accepted in your award notification.

 On subsidized Direct Student Loans, the U.S. Department of Education pays (subsidizes) the interest while the borrower is in school at least half time.
 A student has a grace period of 6 months after they graduate, leave school, or drop below half-time status before they must begin repayment on the loan.
 Interest will accrue during these 6 months and will be payable by the student rather than subsidized by the federal government.

 First-time borrowers: New maximum time for Direct Subsidized Loans: